 The Time Is Now – Marriage on the Ballot in Four States

-November 5, 2012 by Carolyn Simon, Associate Director of Digital Media
+November 5, 2012 by Carolyn Simon, Deputy Director of Digital Media

 Will we look back on Election Day 2012 as the tipping point in the fight to win marriage equality in every state across the country?